rehno-lindeque/adt.js/README.markdown

 })(_);
 ```

 Finally, it is also possible to use the `with` keyword.
-However, you should be aware that `with` is deprecated in [ECMAScript 5.0 Strict](https://developer.mozilla.org/en/JavaScript/Strict_mode) is unsupported in CoffeeScript and its use is frowned upon by most JavaScript programmers.
+However, you should be aware that `with` is deprecated in [ECMAScript 5.0 Strict](https://developer.mozilla.org/en/JavaScript/Strict_mode) and its use is frowned upon by most JavaScript programmers.
+This is also completely unsuppported in CoffeeScript.

 ```javascript
 with(BinarySearchTree){